Building Positive Learning Environments

 S1.

-Use effective verbal and non-verbal communication and interpersonal skills and model desired behaviour and values.
+Use consistent and proportional verbal and non-verbal responses to student behaviour to reinforce expectations, maintain safety and model desired behaviour and values.

 S2.